How is an Amazon EBS io2 Block Express volume different from io1 and io2 volumes?

 • x2iedn

-When an io2 volume is attached to any of the preceding Amazon EC2 instance types, it automatically becomes an io2 Block Express volume.
+When you attach an io2 volume to these EC2 instance types, the volume automatically becomes an io2 Block Express volume.

-The price for Amazon EBS volume types is determined by storage and IOPS.
+The price for EBS volume types depends on storage and IOPS.
 The price for storage between the volume types is the same.
-However, the price for IOPS varies depending on the number of IOPS that are provisioned.
-For more information see Amazon EBS pricing, and choose the AWS Region that you're in from the Region dropdown menu.
+However, the price for IOPS varies depending on the number of IOPS that you provision.
+For more information, see Amazon EBS pricing, and then choose your AWS Region from the Region dropdown list.

 AWS OFFICIAL